 Market makers play an important role in increasing the accessibility and liquidity of cryptocurrencies to traders, investors and market participants around the world.
 Market making is an activity whereby a trader simultaneously provides liquidity to both buyers and sellers in a financial market.
 Liquidity is the degree to which an asset can be quickly bought or sold without notably affecting the stability of its price.

 In this post, we’ll elaborate on the benefits of crypto market making, explain what cryptocurrency market making is, and provide a basic guide on how to leverage the service.

 What are the benefits of market making in the crypto space?

 - Increases market liquidity and order book depth

 - Reduces price volatility

-- Assists with fair price discovery and organic volume
+- Assists with fair price discovery

 - More efficient bid-ask spreads in cryptocurrency exchange order books

 - More orderly entry and exits points for traders

 - Helps accommodate large institutional investors